Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Oblivious
 Doesn't care about destroyed property, dead teammates, or noises in restricted areas.
 But will enter combat if their teammates do.
+###			C	Psychic Shield
+Wiki: "The Alien is unaffected by mind altering items such as a Hypnotizer or Haterator, but can be affected by items like Rage Poison or the Satellite's Happy Waves."
 ###			C	Reviveable (Infinite)
 Instead of dying, agent will be Injured instead.
 Player can revive them or hire someone to do it unlimited times.
 ###			C	Reviveable (One)